MehdiRaash/what-How-is-Web-Worker/README.md

-# What&How is Web Worker
+# What and How is Web Worker

 ## preface